Creatinine and Creatinine Clearance

 - High BUN-to-creatinine ratio.
 High BUN-to-creatinine ratios occur with sudden (acute) kidney failure, which may be caused by shock or severe dehydration.
-A blockage in the urinary tract (such as a kidney stone) can cause a high BUN-to-creatinine ratio.
 A very high BUN-to-creatinine ratio may be caused by bleeding in the digestive tract or respiratory tract.

 - Low blood creatinine levels.
 Low blood creatinine levels can mean lower muscle mass caused by a disease, such as muscular dystrophy, or by aging.
 Low levels can also mean some types of severe liver disease or a diet very low in protein.
 Pregnancy can also cause low blood creatinine levels.

 - Low creatinine clearance.
-Low creatinine clearance levels can mean serious kidney damage is present.
+Low creatinine clearance levels can mean you have chronic kidney disease or serious kidney damage.
 Kidney damage can be from conditions such as a life-threatening infection, shock, cancer, low blood flow to the kidneys, or urinary tract blockage.
 Other conditions, such as heart failure, dehydration, and liver disease (cirrhosis), can also cause low creatinine clearance levels.

 - Low BUN-to-creatinine ratio.
 A low BUN-to-creatinine ratio may be linked with a diet low in protein, a severe muscle injury called rhabdomyolysis, pregnancy, cirrhosis, or syndrome of inappropriate antidiuretic hormone secretion (SIADH).
 SIADH sometimes occurs with lung disease, cancer, diseases of the central nervous system, and the use of certain medicines.